AlbertoUAH/Zalando/README.md

 2. __Implement a GradCAM solution to analyse errors in detail__.
 [Source](https://medium.com/@stepanulyanin/implementing-grad-cam-in-pytorch-ea0937c31e82)
 3. __Finetune SqueezeNet1_1 with data augmentation techniques__
 4. __Create a Custom Convolutional Model__: it provides flexibility and control over the model's architecture
-5. __Use Deeper Approaches__ (e.g., ResNet18): deeper architectures are capable of capturing more complex features and patterns, potentially leading to enhanced accuracy
+5. __Use Deeper Approaches__ (e.g., ResNet18): deeper architectures are capable of capturing more complex features and patterns, potentially leading to enhanced accuracy.
+With this architecture, Resource Consumption Metrics can be useful to determine whether this model performs better or not.

 ## CI/CD Deployment plan and Database